-- 157. A General Revaluation Transitional Relief is available for all property types, capping gross bill increases at a specified percentage increase, dependent on the rateable value on 1 April 2023. - 158.
-Any increase in the gross bill for a day in 2023-24 is to be no more than the following per cent (cash terms) of the gross bill for 31 March 2023:
+- 176. A General Revaluation Transitional Relief is available for all property types, capping gross bill increases at a specified percentage increase, dependent on the rateable value on 1 April 2023. - 177.
+Tables 7 9 show the annual and cumulative impact of General Revaluation Transitional Relief on annual gross bill increase limits for qualifying properties.